Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/c-lang/Hall sensor.rst

    * - GND
      - GND

-Please do not use voltage beyond the power supply range to avoid damage to the Hall sensor.For the above two hall sensors, their difference is only the pin sequence is different, please get the Hall sensor, check its sequence, change the corresponding wiring, so as not to cause permanent damage to your raspberry PI.
+:red:`Please do not use voltage beyond the power supply range to avoid damage to the Hall sensor.For the above two hall sensors, their difference is only the pin sequence is different, please get the Hall sensor, check its sequence, change the corresponding wiring, so as not to cause permanent damage to your raspberry PI.`

 Circuit
 ================================================================